jedisct1/libsodium-doc/installation/README.md

 ## Cross-compiling

-Cross-compilation is fully supported.
+The library can be cross-compiled.
 This is an example of cross-compiling to ARM using the GNU tools for ARM embedded processors:

 ```sh